Alpha HW615/Ambassador C14 Band Saws: How Much Tension Can Be Put on a Blade?

 Measuring Blade Tension

-The tool shown in the image below is a Lenox Bandsaw Blade Tension Gauge, which is one of many options available from various distributors.
-These gauges come in different formats and units of measurement (e.g., PSI, bar), so it’s important to choose one that suits your needs.
+The tool shown below is a Lenox Bandsaw Blade Tension Gauge — one of many options available from various distributors.
+These gauges come in different formats and units of measurement (e.g., PSI, bar), so choose one that suits your specific needs.

 Proper Tensioning Instructions

-1. Consult your tension gauge's user manual for setup procedures and calibration.
+Review the tension gauge's user manual for setup procedures and calibration instructions before use.

-2. Calculate the required tension based on the width and thickness of the blade you're using.
+Determine the correct tension based on the width and thickness of the blade you are using.
+Wider blades require higher tension.

-For best results, follow both the blade manufacturer’s and tension gauge manufacturer’s recommendations.
+For best results, follow both the blade manufacturer's and tension gauge manufacturer's recommendations for your specific blade.

 Was this article helpful?